meigrafd/BAR/Scavengers_Mod/Readme.md

 # About this Project
 While researching and looking at the NuttyB mod, I noticed a few inconsistencies, such as missing customisations for Armada or Legion.\
-So I decided to develop an easy to use Google Sheet mask, like NuttyB provides, just for Scavenger.
+So I decided to develop an easy to use Google Sheet mask, like NuttyB provides, just for Scavenger.\
+This should make the multiplayer more exciting and challenging.

 The special feature is that all commanders have a shield with the same values, which improves with Evolving Commanders per level.\
 As template i used [Cortex](https://github.com/beyond-all-reason/Beyond-All-Reason/blob/master/units/other/evocom/corcomlvl10.lua#L403), which already has a high-quality shield from the basic game.\